ASE A4 Steering and Suspension Practice Test

 Answer C is wrong.
 A binding upper strut mount causes memory steer.

-49. There’s a squeak in the steering column when the steering wheel is turned in either direction.
+49. The steering column squeaks while turning the steering wheel in either direction.
 All of the following components will result in a noisy steering column EXCEPT:

 49.

 Answer A is wrong.
-The universal steering coupling connects the stub of the steering column to the steering gear.
+The steering shaft universal joint connects the stub of the steering column to the steering gear.
 They become loose or bind, resulting in excessive noise.

 Answer B is wrong.
-The clockspring provides a connection between the steering column, the SRS airbag, and the wheel’s accessories.
+The clockspring connects the steering column, the airbag, and the steering wheel's accessories.

 Answer D is correct.
-The horn switch is stationary when the wheel is turned.
-It's located in the steering wheel.
-A faulty horn switch likely has burned contacts and will hamper operation of the horn but would not make noise when the wheel is turned.
+The horn switch is stationary and does not make a noise when the wheel is turned.

-50. Two technicians are discussing tie rod ends.
-Technician A says that loose tie rod ends result in constant steering wheel correction while attempting to keep the vehicle in its lane.
-Technician B says to rock the tire back and forth at the three and nine o’clock positions to check for tie rod looseness.
+50. A vehicle's steering wanders while driving forward, drifting from one side of the road to the other.
+Technician A says this condition could be caused by loose tie rod ends.
+Technician B says to rock the tire back and forth at the three and nine o'clock positions to check for tie rod looseness.
 Who is correct?

 • A. Technician A